Worst to First Jerseys: Nashville Predators

 The detail of 6 guitar strings going across the numbers is fantastic as well.
 It’s an extremely subtle but unique detail that symbolically connects the jersey to the team’s city.
 Lots of teams use their logos, alternate logos and shoulder patches to connect to their respective city, but through a detail on the jersey itself?
 I can’t think of another team who does that.

-Oh, and their secondary logo/shoulder patch is one of the best in the league.
+Oh, and their secondary logo/shoulder patch was and still is one of the best in the league.

 So, negatives?
 There’s not much.
 Everything is nicely balanced: a great combination of old and new, a great mix of a more minimized colour brand, a better logo, and great details.
 I’m not sold on the gold helmets with the gold jerseys, but the jersey takes the top spot on this list, and it wasn’t really even that close.